01 of 04

 A Space-Making Kitchen

 Maximizing space in a kitchen that's a little bigger than a breadbox is no easy task.
-However, Genevieve Ferraro, the blogger behind The Jewel Box Home, knows how to make every square inch in her tiny abode sing.
-She shares her favorite ways for maximizing space in her 8-by-8-foot kitchen.
+Genevieve Ferraro, the blogger behind The Jewel Box Home, knows how to make every square inch in her tiny abode sing.
+She shares her favorite ways of maximizing space in her 8-by-8-foot kitchen.

 Genevieve's first tip: Space saving solutions should never skimp on function or style.